harmsm/PyCmdMessenger/README.md

  * Compatibility: python 3.x, python 2.7
  * Should work on all platforms supported by pyserial.
  * Tested on a Raspberry Pi (raspbian) and linux machine (Ununtu 15.10).
-Have not tested on Windows or OSX.
+Have not tested on Windows or OSX, but it should work fine.

 ### Dependencies
  * pyserial (on local machine): https://github.com/pyserial/pyserial